karensch25-ship-it/aplicacionces-laborales-karen/aplicaciones_laborales/plantillas/hoja_de_vida_harvard_template.md

 ## Professional Summary

-Data Analyst with 5+ years of experience specializing in **data migration, ETL processes, Power BI, and data quality management** within healthcare and enterprise environments.
-Demonstrated expertise in **designing, modeling, and visualizing data** to drive business insights for multinational companies such as HP.
-Proven track record in preparing, extracting, transforming, and validating large datasets to support business operations and regulatory requirements.
-Effective communicator and collaborator, skilled in stakeholder engagement and cross-functional teamwork to deliver timely, high-quality data solutions.
+Data Analyst with 5+ years of experience specializing in data migration, ETL processes, Power BI, and data quality management within healthcare and enterprise environments.
+Experienced in analyzing financial and operational data to identify trends and support business insights for multinational companies such as HP.
+Demonstrated analytical and problem-solving skills applied to improving business processes, reporting, and decision-making.**
-**Continuously learning and adapting to new tools and challenges, with hands-on experience in both technical and business domains.**

 \vspace{6pt}